romantic668/angular-ionic-starter/README.md

 Workaround: Moved the errorous code above but now development mode is not working correctly (ex: reflected in Augury not working)

 ### Locked Dependencies
+- protractor: locked to 5.0.0 (on 02/03/17 the latest version was 5.1.1) : Protractor above 5.0.0 doesnt work with firefox browser on Travis.
+For firefox, a flag marionette:false also needs to be set to use legacy Firefox version (<v48) (works ok on Windows dev machine)

 ### License